 Amazon donates .5% back to South every time you purchase an eligible product.

 Shop Stop & Shop

-Earn A+ Rewards every time you use your Stop & Shop card!
+every time you use your Stop & Shop card.
+Register card at

 Have a great week!!!
 ME and LJ (:

-is pleased to announce its Fall 2018 lineup of recreational and athletic programs for students ages 4 - 22 who receive special education services.
-Our Fall programs will include: crew, learn-to-skate/learn-to-play hockey, soccer, and yoga/Zumba.
-Information will be available on our website: www.southshoresnap.com.
-Please direct any questions to firstname.lastname@example.org.
+is pleased to announce its Winter 2018-2019 lineup of recreational and athletic programs for students ages 4 - 22 who receive special education services.
+Our Winter programs will include: basketball, bowling, fitness & boxing, hip-hop dance, swimming, and yoga/Zumba.
+Registration information will be available on our website:

 for information about Holly Hill Farm.